mifpasoti/Gtk-Demos/hotnews.md

 See "Introduction" below.

-The most recent version of the Gtk Demos scripts is an update of the January 17 version.
+The most recent version of Gtk-Demos is an update of the January 17 version.
 The following changes have been made since January 17:

 1. It's no longer necessary to install sbcl to run the scripts.
 They're invoked by a new script named demos.
 A file named sanssbcl has to be with the scripts.
 See "Info about sanssbcl" below.